 Currently only 2% of British skiers travel by train to the Alps.
-You can reduce your CO2 emissions significantly by travelling by train so let’s look at the two main ways you can travel to the Alps by train:
+You can reduce your CO2 emissions significantly by travelling by train, so let’s look at the three main ways you can travel to the Alps by train:

 You can book your tickets direct, online or by using a specialist agency, details of which are listed below.

-The direct Eurostar train only services the resorts of the Tarentaise valley in France.
+The direct Travelski Express train only services certain resorts of the Tarentaise valley in France.
 However, it is possible to travel to many other resorts by train, by combining a Eurostar ticket to Paris with a SNCF train to the nearest station to your resort.

-Thonon: Morzine, Avoriaz and the Portes du Soleil ski area
+Thonon: Morzine, Les Gets, Avoriaz and the Portes du Soleil ski area

 Toulouse: Cauterets, Ax 3 Domaines and the French Pyrenees